-Revisiting Blue Oyster Cult’s Breakout LP, ‘Agents of Fortune’
+How Blue Oyster Cult Finally Broke Out With ‘Agents of Fortune’

 Early on, Blue Oyster Cult were thought of as the "thinking man's hard rock band."
 And if that designation initially hurt their career, they made up for it big time when they released their fourth album, Agents of Fortune, on May 21, 1976.

 It had been a tough road to stardom.
 They were formed in the late '60s as Soft White Underbelly by guitarist Donald "Buck Dharma" Roeser, drummer Albert Bouchard and late keyboardist Allen Lanier.
 Along the way, they picked up singer/guitarist Eric Bloom and bassist Joe Bouchard (Albert's brother) and signed to Columbia Records.